 - chlorpyrifos (Lorsban Advanced) at 3 to 4 pints/a.
 PHI 14 days.
 REI 24 hr.
 Use no more than 8 pints per acre per season.
 Extremely toxic to fish.
 Toxic to birds and wildlife.
 2(ee) recommendation for OR only.

 - clothianidin (Belay) at 3 to 6 oz/100 gal water.
 Use the low rate for smaller infestations or smaller trees.
 Apply no more than 0.2 lb ai/a per year.
 PHI 21 day.
 REI 12 hr.
+2(ee) recommendation for OR only.

 - imidacloprid (Admire Pro) at 1.4 to 2.4 oz/a.
 Generic labels available.
 Can be applied as soil application through chemigation system, rates and restrictions differ for this application, see label.
 PHI 7 days.
 REI 12 hr.
+Not specifically labeled for Pacific flatheaded borer but applications for aphid control will help control this pest.